atmirr/apollo-graphql-todo-app/README.md

 Once cloned, you have to install the dependencies by running `yarn install`.

-⚠️ As I've used free version of `Glitch` service for serving the Hasura actions, you might feel some delay when completing a task!
+⚠️ As I've used free version of `Glitch` for serving the Hasura actions, you might feel some delay when completing a task!

 These are some useful scripts: